tpwo/pyzet/docs/README.md

 There is also `pyzet rm` command that allows you to remove a zettel.
-It's a bit different: you have to provide the ID each time, even for the newest zettel, e.g. to remove my second zettel I should run the
+It's a bit different: you have to provide the ID each time, even for the newest zettel, e.g. to remove my second zettel we should run the
 following:

     $ pyzet rm 20220126232716